How global extractive companies help Russia

 download facebook twitter linkedin link

-International extractive companies help Russia to turn the energy of the Earth into the blood of Ukrainians.
+International extractive companies help Russia turn the energy of the Earth into the blood of Ukrainians.
 Stop funding the war in Ukraine!

 On June 13, 2022, WeAreUkraine.info, DiXi Group, Promote Ukraine (Brussels), and other civil society organizations from all over the world released a statement calling on all Extractive Industries Transparency Initiative (EITI) supporting the companies and governments to take real actions to stop supporting Russia in its aggression against Ukraine.
 EITI is an organization that sets a global standard for governance and transparency in the extractive sectors and, thus, can influence the role the sectors play in financing Russia’s war in Ukraine.